sfomuseum/flamework/README.md

 ## Deploying

+Before deploying a Flamework application you will still need to perform the following tasks manually:

+* Configuring MySQL database schemas and users.
+See [Database Model](docs/database_model.md) and [schema/(.schema](schema) for details.
+* Creating a new `www/include/secrets.php` file with the MySQL database and other credentials.
+See [www/include/secrets.php.example](www/include/secrets.php.example) for details.

 ### Apache (httpd)

 Historically, `flamework` applications have been deployed as part of a standard LAMP-stack running under the [Apache HTTP server](https://httpd.apache.org/).
 There is an example `VirtualHost` setup in [httpd/flamework.conf](httpd/flamework.conf).